wplit/no-theme/README.md

 Oxygen completely disables the WordPress theme system, so it really doesn't matter which theme you have installed.

-However, theme update notifications will come through for themes that are installed.
-It can be annoying to you and confusing for clients.
+However, theme update notifications will still come through for any themes that are installed while using Oxygen.
+It can be annoying (and confusing for clients).

 This 'No Theme' solves two problems..